 Coconut water is higher in sugar and certain electrolytes, while “coconut milk is higher in healthy saturated fatty acids”, says Dr. Mukta Vasishta, H.O.D.
 Nutrition and Dietetics, Sir Ganga Ram Hospital.
 It can be consumed as is or as a substitute for milk.
 Dr. Mukta adds, “Coconut milk is highly recommended for patients who are lactose intolerant.
 And contrary to popular belief, coconut milk helps increase HDL levels (good cholesterol) and decrease LDL levels (bad cholesterol).
 It also improves blood pressure, and helps prevent cardiac arrhythmia due to its potassium content.

 Dr. Rahul Nagar, Max Hospitals says, “For people with oily and acne prone skin, coconut milk can be used as a cleanser due to its antibacterial properties.
 The fats in coconut milk do not clog pores, thereby preventing acne

 .
-All you need to do is soak oats in coconut milk for 10 minutes”, adds Dr. Rahul.
+All you need to do is soak oats in coconut milk for 10 minutes”, adds Dr. Rahul.7.
+Prevents Premature Ageing

 Coconut milk has high levels of Vitamin C which helps maintain elasticity and flexibility of skin.
 It is also rich in copper

 , and prevents wrinkles, sagging skin and age spots.
 You can soak 6-7 almonds overnight, and peel their skins off in the morning, grind into a smooth paste and add 5-6 drops of coconut milk.
 Mix well and apply this paste on your face for 15 minutes, and wash it off with cold water.

 Try these easy skin remedies with coconut milk.

 According to Dr. Rahul, “Application of coconut milk over sunburnt skin aids in rapid healing because of its anti-inflammatory properties.
 It helps by cooling the skin